UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 ## Renaming existing features and/or values

 * `Aspect`: values `Pro` and `Prog` are highly confusing.
 Rename Pro?
+* Yoav has argued that `Definite=Red` is a rather weird way of marking of what is otherwise called the construct state.
+Any better solution?

 ## Adding new values to existing features

 * TO DISCUSS: `Aspect`: DurPerf (tr), DurPerfProg (tr), DurProg (tr), Freq (hu), ProgRapid (tr), Rapid (tr), Res (cu)
 * TO DISCUSS: Chinese "cases" Advb, Comp, Rel
 * What is `Case=Equ` in Turkish?
 It is [not documented](../tr/feat/Case.html), yet it occurs in the data.
+* TO DISCUSS: `Definite=2` in Hungarian.
+Description: definiteness-like agreement of verbs with a second person object in [Hungarian](hu-feat/Definite).
+Hungarian verbs have to be conjugated in harmony with the definiteness of the object, making a difference between a definite object (_nézem a filmet_ “I am watching the film”), an indefinite object (_nézek egy filmet_ “I am watching a film”) and a second person object (_nézlek téged_ “I am watching you”).
+So `Definite=2` is actually not about definiteness proper, maybe it should be `Person[obj]`.
+Perhaps we should leave this value specific to Hungarian.

 ## Adding new features

-`Abbr=Yes` (abbreviation) is not language specific and is currently used in 12 treebanks: ar, cs, cs_cac, cs_cltt, da, et, fi, fi_ftb, fo, la_ittb, pl, ro.
+* `Abbr=Yes` (abbreviation) is not language-specific and is currently used in 12 treebanks: ar, cs, cs_cac, cs_cltt, da, et, fi, fi_ftb, fo, la_ittb, pl, ro.
+* `Evidentiality` currently used only in Turkish but it seems like this is an important feature in non Indo-European languages.
+* `Foreign` is not language-specific and is currently used in 13 treebanks: ar, cs, cs_cac, da, de, es, et, fi, fo, hi, nl, sl, sl_sst.
+The values should be discussed though.

 ## Comparison with UniMorph